 Calcium

 Calcium and vitamin D go hand in hand.
-The two nutrients work together to keep your bones healthy and have been shown to reduce the risk of fractures and falls in older adults, according to the NIH.
-Not getting enough calcium increases your risk of high blood pressure and osteoporosis, per the Cleveland Clinic.
+The two nutrients work together to keep your bones healthy.
+Some research suggests the combination may reduce the risk of fractures in older adults, according to the NIH, but more research is needed.

 The recommended dietary allowance (or RDA) for calcium is 1,000 to 1,200 milligrams per day for adults between 51 and 70 and 1,200 milligrams for adults aged 71 and older, per the NIH.